Mutembeijoe/relics/README.md

 ## Tech Stack

 - ### [Nextjs](https://nextjs.org/)
-  The site is build with next js.
+  The site is built with next js.
 Next js is a react framework for building seo friendly Single Page Applications (SPAs).
   This is achieved through its pre-rendering capabilitites.
   Relics is a hybrid application, with ServerSide Rendering(SSR), Static Site Generation(SSG) and Client Side Fetching.

-- ### React js
+- ### React/Redux

-  Next js under the hood is really just react
+  Next js under the hood is really just react.
+Relics Embraces React modern features using Functional components with hooks.
+  Relics also utilises the React-redux ecosystem for state management.

 - ### PostgreSQL

-  Relics is built with the popular SQL database postgresql, utilizing postgres specific data types such as JSONB
+  Relics is built with a SQL database - postgreSQL, utilizing postgres specific data types such as JSONB

 - ### Redis